-A draft final report was issued to the Group on 10th Nov 2017.
-This will be updated in due course to reflect any Trent water resources options that emerge through company specific water resource plans.
+A draft final report was issued to the Group on 10th November 2017.

 The Ouse Working Group

 Options to use water resources in the lower Ouse system emerged during discussions between the water companies operating in the Anglian region.
 The Ouse Working Group was established to drive a fully coordinated and collaborative approach between all key stakeholders.
 The overall purpose of the Group was to develop a shared understanding of: